vulgo/prime-b460i-plus-hackintosh/README.md

 OpenCore configuration for running macOS 12 on the ASUS Prime B460i-PLUS motherboard.

+#### Notes

+- WiFi and Bluetooth work natively in macOS 12 with m.2 Broadcom BCM94360NG
+- Using more than one display on Intel HD630 graphics has issues

 ## Firmware Settings

 Use ASUS firmware version 1003 or newer.